AsmitaMallick/AsmitaMallick/README.md

 **Tech:** React, TypeScript, Flask, Generative AI

 ### 📊 ApplySheet *(Building 🚧)*
-> AI-powered job application tracker with smart automation You apply to innumerable jobs daily but lose track...so here is what I am building...
+> AI-powered job application tracker with smart automation.
+> You apply to innumerable jobs daily but lose track...so here is what I am building...

 - 📋 Spreadsheet-style dashboard to track all job applications in one place
 - ✏️ Fully editable rows (status, company, role, notes, etc.)